bazelbuild/rules_apple/doc/types.md

 extension types.

-Some applications and extensions, such as Messages Extensions and Sticker Packs in iOS 10, receive special treatment when building (for example, some product types bundle a stub executable instead of a user-defined binary, and some pass extra arguments to tools like the asset compiler).
+Some applications and extensions, such as Messages Extensions and Sticker Packs in iOS 10 or XPC services in macOS, receive special treatment when building (for example, some product types bundle a stub executable instead of a user-defined binary, and some pass extra arguments to tools like the asset compiler).
 These behaviors are captured in the product type identifier.
 The product types currently supported are:

 <table class="table table-condensed table-bordered table-params">
   <colgroup>